The centerpiece of Swimdo is our Aquatic Education curriculum.

 Like many other international NGOs, Swimdo has had to make changes to our programs due to COVID-19.

-In an effort to stay aligned with our mission, we have cancelled swim lessons and turned our attention instead towards helping our communities disseminate supplies and food to the families of our students, instructors and local coordinators.
+In an effort to stay aligned with our mission, we have limited swim lessons and turned our attention instead towards helping our communities disseminate supplies and food to the families of our students, instructors and local coordinators.
 By leveraging our existing relationships in already under-served communities we have been able to limit the effect the pandemic has in the areas Swimdo operates.
+More recently, in accordance with local health guidelines, we have opened our class to once again focus on our primary mission; drowning prevention.